facebookresearch/pytorchvideo/website/website/README.md

 This website was created with [Docusaurus](https://docusaurus.io/).

-# Building the PyTorch3D website
+# Building the PyTorchVideo website

 ## Install